-All residential development sites will deliver 40% affordable housing on site unless exempted by national legislation; offset by development of affordable housing elsewhere, or; the allocation is offset by a financial contribution from the developer.
-Any proposals for the offset of affordable housing requirement will need to be dealt with by use of simultaneous planning applications.
-Offsets can only be provided within Bere Regis village and any such proposals will need to be agreed by Purbeck District Council.
+All residential development sites will be expected to deliver 40% affordable housing on site, unless exempted by Purbeck's affordable housing policy, or is offset by the provision of affordable housing elsewhere in Bere Regis village, or; the allocation is offset by an equivalent financial contribution from the developer as agreed by Purbeck District Council.
 Affordable Housing will be provided on residential development sites in the following ratios unless compelling evidence is available to support different ratios.
-Housing for occupation by Key Workers will be encouraged.

-- 70% affordable housing for rent - 10% discounted market sales homes that must be purchased and re-sold at a set proportion of open market value and will, in the first instance, be available to local people; - 10% shared ownership homes, i.e. where people own part of the dwelling and rent the remainder from a Registered Social Landlord (RSL); - 10% starter homes.
+- 70% affordable housing for rent; - 10% discounted market sales homes that must be purchased and re-sold at a set proportion of open market value and will, in the first instance, be available to local people; - 10% shared ownership homes, i.e. where people own part of the dwelling and rent the remainder from a Registered Social Landlord (RSL); - 10% starter homes.